TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sql/problemscopingques-sql-backuprestore-recover-dropped-server-or-resourcegroup-db.md

             "controlType": "textbox",
             "displayLabel": "What is the server that was deleted?", "infoBalloonText": "Enter the name of the server that was deleted and you want to restore.", "required": false
         },
 	{
-            "id": "target_server_resourcegroup_name",
-     	    "order": 4,
-            "visibility": "resource_type_dropdown == dont_know_answer",
-            "controlType": "textbox",
-            "displayLabel": "What is the server or resourcegroup that was deleted?", "infoBalloonText": "Enter the name of the server or resourcegroup that was deleted and you want to restore.", "required": false
-        },
-	{